New Research Provides Insight into a Creator’s Role in the Origin of Life

-Researchers have identified possible routes to make ribose and the nucleobases, but these pathways have questionable relevance for the origin of life.
-While the reactions work well in the laboratory, the conditions of early Earth would have frustrated these processes.
+Scientists have identified possible routes to make ribose and the nucleobases, but these pathways have questionable relevance for the origin of life.
+While the reactions work well in the laboratory, the conditions of early Earth would have frustrated such processes.

-Instead of thinking about sugar and nucleobase chemistries as separate, these researchers allowed the two chemistries to intermingle.
+Instead of thinking about sugar and nucleobase chemistries as separate, scientists from Manchester allowed the two chemistries to intermingle.
 This conceptual breakthrough allowed them to discover a very simple chemical route to produce activated ribonucleotides, which are chemically complex materials.
-In addition, the team allowed reactants from the final steps of the chemical pathway to intermingle with reactants in the early stages of the process.
-This, too, represents a conceptual advance in origin-of-life studies, and provides a reasonable way to "clean up" unwanted byproducts that otherwise would interfere with the generation of the ribonucleotides.
-The use of UV radiation to "purify" the final product, too, is reasonable.
+In addition, the chemists allowed reactants from the final steps of the chemical pathway to intermingle with reactants in the early stages of the process.
+This, too, represents a conceptual advance in origin-of-life studies, and provides a reasonable way to “clean up” unwanted side reactions that otherwise would interfere with the production of the ribonucleotides.
+The use of UV radiation to “purify” the final product, too, is reasonable.
 UV radiation would have impinged on early Earth.